Waterman178/copydllhook/README.md

 # copydllhook
-The application layer transparent data encryption.  support wps ，MS Office，notepad software ，I think so software also supports it!
+The application layer transparent data encryption.  support wps ，MS Office，notepad software ，I think Other software also supports it!